fwisard/Random-VMC/readme.md

-# random-vmc
+# Random-VMC

-random-vmc is a tool to generate random MSFS2020 weather presets suitable for VFR flights at low altitudes.
-No fog, no strong winds, and a good visibility for pleasant flights in light General Aviation airplanes.
+Random-VMC is a tool to generate random MSFS2020 weather presets suitable for VFR flights at low altitudes.
+No strong winds, and a good visibility for pleasant flights in light General Aviation aircrafts.

-The weather should be realistic, providing you choose a suitable preset (ie: not *Tropics* for EDDF in January).
+The weather should be realistic, provided that you choose a suitable preset (ie: not *Tropics* for EDDF in January).

 ## Requirements